 RUBRIC

 Please score on a scale of 1-5 for eight of the criteria.
-Criteria number six is given more weight/significance (1-10) given the program intent.
+Criteria number six is given more weight/significance (1-10) given the program’s emphasis on long-term support for the fellow.
 The highest possible score is 45.
 (1 = lowest quality; 5 or 10 = highest quality)

 academic accomplishments (1-5)